 - And why project managers should collaborate with the PMO.

-The following article might also be of interest to you:
+The following articles might also be of interest to you:

-Did you have an aha moment (or two)?
 What has been your experience with project status reports?
-We look forward to your feedback in the comment area below.
+Do you feel we have missed an important point?
+We look forward to receiving your comments.